kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 NB: Notification emails often end up in spam/junk folders.

-**_Task:_** In your folder on MCC, make a new file named "batch_header.sh" and add the following lines.
+**_Task:_** In your folder on MCC, make a new file named "job_header.sh" and add the following lines.
 We will use this file as a template for job submission.
 ```
 #!/bin/bash
 #SBATCH --partition=normal